 Your servers are critical to the successful performance of your business’ technology.
-As a result, it is important that you do everything you can to keep them secured.
+As a result, it is important that you do everything you can to keep your server room secured.

 Here, we’ve assembled some basic security practices to start you off.